carloartieri/8bit_raspi_pixel_art_display/README.md

 - Added *Kirby's Adventure* animation routine.
 - Added new sprites and backgrounds to *Super Mario Bros.
 3* animation routine.
 - Added new background to *Final Fantasy* animation routine.

-**2018.07.31**

-- Added new sprites and a new background to the *Dragon Warrior* animation routine.
-- Added *AD&D Dragon Strike* and *Excitebike* animation routines.
-- Fixed minor typo bug in display sprite code.

 See [complete Changelog here](changelog.md).